TeodorTodorovT/ecommerce-product-listing-page/README.md

 5. **UI/UX Consistency:** Achieving a consistent and intuitive user interface and experience across different parts of the application called for continuous design iterations.

 Despite these challenges, the project successfully delivers a user-friendly eCommerce product listing page with a range of valuable features.

+## How to run the project

+Before we start, make sure you have the lattest version of NodeJS installed.

+Here are some steps to run the project:

+1. Clone the repository: `git clone https://github.com/TeodorTodorovT/ecommerce-product-listing-page.git`
+2. Open a terminal in the projects directory.
+3. Switch to the development branch: `git checkout development`
+4. Install the necessary dependencies: `npm install`
+5. To run the project: `npm run dev` and go to `http://localhost:5173/`

+- To build the project: `npm run build`